 At the end of the night its Chase Sexton and Cole Davies standing atop their respective podiums to finish off the season.
-Ken Roczen scored a fifth place finish which proved good enough to clinch the 2026 450SX championship.
+The story of the night however is how Ken Roczen scored a fifth place finish which proved good enough to clinch the 2026 450SX championship.

 450 MAIN EVENT

-With Roczen up front, the points leader set the pace and established himself at the front runner with Lawrence only one second behind.
+With Roczen up front, the points leader set the pace and established himself as the front runner with Lawrence only one second behind.
 The duo held control of the race as they settled into a pace and fans held their breath waiting.
-It seemed like neither rider wanted to push the pace too high during the first half, which allowed Jorge Prado to close in and pressure Lawrence who ran second.
+It was “mono e mono” and seemed like neither rider wanted to push the pace too high during the first half.
+This allowed Jorge Prado to close in as he ran third and pressured Lawrence who remained in second.

-The moment of the race came on lap 10 when Lawrence tucked the front end as he jumped into turn one.
-The Honda HRC rider fell from second place and then dropped the bike as he remounted which only added insult to injury.
-This saw the championship slip away as Lawrence salvaged seventh at the line.
+The moment of the race came on lap 10 when Lawrence tucked the front end as he jumped over the start straight and into turn one.
+The Honda HRC rider slid out and fell from second place before dropping the bike as he remounted.
+This mistake only added insult to injury as he watched the championship slip away in Roczen’s favor.
+Lawrence salvaged seventh at the line and finished three points down from Roczen in the title hunt.

 Roczen continued to drop in the running order as he watched where Lawrence was on track.
-He fell back to fifth but still proved enough to clinch the championship, three points clear of Lawrence who still took second overall.
+He slipped back to fifth which still proved enough to clinch the championship, three points clear of Lawrence who took second overall.
 This marked Roczen’s first 450SX championship and the first for Suzuki since Ryan Dungey all the way back in 2010.
+He’s now the oldest Supercross champion at 32 years old in his 13th professional season.

 450SX OVERALL RESULTS (Top 10)